 We like to make these little treats as dessert for a special meal or just as an ‘I love you’ gift!

-~top whole bananas with toasted pecans and drizzle it on for a pretty dessert
+2. Top whole bananas with toasted pecans and drizzle it on for a pretty dessert

-~add Madagascar vanilla bean extract for an extra special flavor
+6. Add Madagascar vanilla bean extract for an extra special flavor

 Can you think of other ways you could use this mixture?